Beyond Fourier transform: super-resolving optical coherence tomography

 The everlasting technological advancement in optical imaging is one of the driving forces that are transforming the landscape of modern healthcare and medical research \cite{Huang1991, Hell1994, Greenbaum2012, Bouchard2015}.
 The success of OCT in ophthalmology is a prominent example: in less than 30 years, this volumetric imaging technique has evolved from a bench-top research tool into one of the gold standards in clinics.
 It is estimated now that more than 30 million OCT exams are performed annually across the globe \cite{Swanson:17}.
 There is therefore a continuing interest in elevating the performance of OCT, especially for its axial resolution.

 Fourier-domain OCT (FD-OCT), the latest generation of OCT, typically possesses an axial resolution ranging from a few to tens of micrometers.
-Unlike its time-domain counterpart, FD-OCT utilizes a simple inverse discrete Fourier transform (IDFT) to recover the axial profile of the object from its spectral interferogram \cite{RN670}, which has enabled numerous exciting applications including real-time imaging \cite{Wieser2014} and functional imaging \cite{Kennedy2017, Boer2017}.
-Based on the current FD-OCT theory, it is believed that the axial resolution of the reconstruction is theoretically and ``physically'' limited by the full-width-half-maximum (FWHM) of the light source’s coherence function, which is inversely proportional its spectral bandwidth \cite{mandel_wolf_1995, Izatt2015}.
+Unlike its time-domain counterpart, FD-OCT utilizes a simple inverse discrete Fourier transform (IDFT) to recover the axial profile of the object from its spectral interferogram without performing physical axial scans \cite{RN670}, which has enabled numerous exciting applications including real-time imaging \cite{Wieser2014} and functional imaging \cite{Kennedy2017, Boer2017}.
+Based on the current FD-OCT theory, it is believed that the axial resolution of the reconstruction is theoretically and ``physically'' limited by the full-width-half-maximum (FWHM) of the light source’s coherence function, which is inversely proportional to its spectral bandwidth \cite{mandel_wolf_1995, Izatt2015}.

-As a result, ``developing a high-resolution FD-OCT system'' has become synonymous with ``increasing emission bandwidth'' in the community \cite{Cense2004}.
-To date, multiple groups have showcased FD-OCT with about 1-$\mu$m axial resolution.
-Most of them are achieved by using an 800-nm system with an extra-large bandwidth of about 300 nm \cite{Liu2011, Yadav2011, Bizheva2017}.
-It is worth noting that a further expansion in the bandwidth would be contingently dependent on the technological progression in laser sources.
-Moreover, the achromatic aberration and excessive dispersion stem from the broader bandwidth may even counter the benefits.
+Although various signal processing techniques including deconvolution \cite{612153}, spectral shaping \cite{Tripathi:02}, and numerical dispersion compensation \cite{Fercher2001, Marks2003} have been widely deployed in FD-OCT, they are mostly designed to improve image quality instead of raising image resolution.
+Novel techniques such as sparse representation \cite{Abbasi} and deep learning \cite{Halupka:18, Huang:19} are starting to gain traction in retrieving high-resolution images from low-resolution ones, despite requiring a learning or training process.
+Nonetheless, the axial resolution of the post-processed images would still be ultimately capped by the aforementioned theoretical limit, because the high-resolution images used for training were still obtained by using FFT technique.

-Signal processing techniques including deconvolution \cite{612153}, spectral shaping \cite{Tripathi:02}, and numerical dispersion compensation \cite{Fercher2001, Marks2003} are widely deployed in FD-OCT to improve image quality.
-Novel techniques such as sparse representation \cite{Abbasi} and deep learning \cite{Halupka:18, Huang:19} are also gaining tractions in retrieving high-resolution images from low-resolution ones, despite requiring a learning or training process.
-Nonetheless, the axial resolution of the post-processed images would still be capped by the aforementioned theoretical limit.
+As a result, ``improving the axial resolution of an FD-OCT system'' has become synonymous with ``increasing emission bandwidth'' in the community \cite{Cense2004}: research groups tend to solely measure the FWHM of the system's axial point spread function (PSF), and report it as the system's axial resolution \cite{RN141}.
+To date, multiple groups have showcased FD-OCT with about 1-$\mu$m axial resolution according to this convention, and most of them are achieved by using an 800-nm system with an extra-large bandwidth of about 300 nm \cite{Liu2011, Yadav2011, Bizheva2017}.
+It is worth noting that pushing the axial resolution beyond this mark through a further expansion on the emission bandwidth could be hellacious: this will not only require a technological progression in laser sources but also a proper handling of the collateral chromatic aberration and dispersion.